parisa82gh/Adversarial-Robustness-Text/README.md

-# Study on Adversarial Robustness ofPhishing Email Detection Mode
+# Master Thesis - Study on Adversarial Robustness of Phishing Email Detection Mode

  Developing robust detection models against phishing emails has long been the main concern of the cyber defense community.
 Currently, public phishing/legitimate datasets lack adversarial email examples which keeps the detection models vulnerable.
 To address this problem, we developed an augmented phishing/legitimate email dataset, utilizing different adversarial text attack techniques.
 We then detected and analyzed the unique characteristics of the emails that can be easily transformed into adversarial examples.
 Henceforth, the